Greg LeMond: 1991–1994: Change in the peloton and retirement

 LeMond felt confident before the 1991 Tour de France.
-He was the defending champion, trained well and had a solid team to support him.
+He was the defending champion, trained well, and had a solid team to support him.
 LeMond was among the leaders going into the Stage 8 individual time trial, and he finished second to the Spaniard Miguel Induráin.
-LeMond felt he was riding extremely well, and though his TT-effort had propelled him into the yellow jersey as leader of the general classification, losing eight seconds to Indurain shook his confidence.
-He held the yellow jersey for the next four days until Stage 12, a challenging 192 km mountain stage.
-LeMond experienced difficulty on the first climb and he cracked on the Col du Tourmalet, losing significant time to Claudio Chiappucci, and eventual winner Indurain.
-He continued to race, but was unable to seriously challenge for the lead thereafter, finishing the 1991 Tour seventh overall.
+LeMond felt that he was riding extremely well, and though his TT-effort had propelled him into the yellow jersey as leader of the general classification, losing eight seconds to Indurain shook his confidence.
+LeMond held the yellow jersey for the next four days until Stage 12, a challenging 192 km mountain stage.
+He experienced difficulty on the first climb, and he cracked on the Col du Tourmalet, losing significant time to Claudio Chiappucci, and eventual winner Indurain.
+LeMond continued to race, but was unable to seriously challenge for the lead thereafter, finishing the 1991 Tour seventh overall.

 In 1992, LeMond won the Tour DuPont, which would be the last major win of his career.
-He also had a strong top 10 finish in Paris–Roubaix early in the season.
-He never won any of cycling's 'Monument' races but he had several high places in four out of five of them throughout his career including 4th in Paris–Roubaix, 3rd in Liège–Bastogne–Liège and 2nd in Milan San Remo as well as the Giro di Lombardia.
+LeMond also had a strong top 10 finish in Paris–Roubaix early in the season.
+He never won any of cycling's 'Monument' races, but LeMond had several high places in four out of five of them throughout his career including fourth in Paris–Roubaix, third in Liège–Bastogne–Liège, and second in Milan San Remo as well as the Giro di Lombardia.

-In the 1992 Tour de France he started strongly and finished fourth in a breakaway on Stage 6 that put him fifth overall and he maintained his fifth place until the mountain stages when he lost form disastrously and lost more than 45 minutes on the stage to Sestrieres before quitting the race the next day—when his compatriot and former domestique Andrew Hampsten won atop Alpe d'Huez.
+In the 1992 Tour de France, LeMond started strongly and finished fourth in a breakaway on Stage 6 that put him fifth overall.
+LeMond maintained his fifth place until the mountain stages when he lost form disastrously and lost more than 45 minutes on the stage to Sestrieres before quitting the race the next day—when his compatriot and former domestique Andrew Hampsten won atop Alpe d'Huez.
 While LeMond claimed a serious saddle sore caused him to abandon, he had earlier stated, "My climbing is not like usual.
 I've climbed much better in the past Tours.
 This year I'm just not feeling my usual self."

 LeMond did extensive endurance training on the road the following winter, but his performances the following spring failed to improve.
 LeMond had to abandon the 1993 Giro d'Italia two days before the final stage after difficult racing left him 125th on GCC and third-from-last in the final time trial.
-He was too exhausted to enter the 1993 Tour de France.
-Following the 1993 season LeMond hired renowned Dutch physiologist Adrie van Diemen to advise him on a new technique to monitor training and measure performance.
+LeMond was too exhausted to enter the 1993 Tour de France.
+Following the 1993 season, he hired renowned Dutch physiologist Adrie van Diemen to advise him on a new technique to monitor training and measure performance.
 The (SRM) power-based training would make use of the watt as a guide to power output.
-In November 1993 LeMond confided to Samuel Abt that power output in watts would become the key metric.
+In November 1993, LeMond confided to Samuel Abt that power output in watts would become the key metric.
 The watt has gained wide acceptance as the best measure of a cyclist's training performance.